DICOM: History

 In 1993 the third version of the standard was released.
 Its name was then changed to "Digital Imaging and Communications in Medicine", abbreviated DICOM.
 New service classes were defined, network support added and the Conformance Statement was introduced.
 Initially the DICOM standard was referred to as "DICOM 3.0" to distinguish it from its predecessors.
 DICOM has been constantly updated and extended since 1993, with the intent that changes are backward compatible, except in rare cases where the earlier specification was incorrect or ambiguous.
 Officially there is no "version" of the standard except the current standard, hence the "3.0" version number is no longer used.
 There are no "minor" versions to the standard (e.g., no such thing as "DICOM 3.1") and there are no current plans to develop a new, incompatible, version of the standard (i.e., no "DICOM 4.0").
 The standard should be referenced without specification of the date of release of a particular published edition, except when specific conformance requirements are invoked that depend on a retired feature that is no longer documented in the current standard.

 While the DICOM standard has achieved a near universal level of acceptance among medical imaging equipment vendors and healthcare IT organizations, the standard has its limitations.
 DICOM is a standard directed at addressing technical interoperability issues in medical imaging.
 It is not a framework or architecture for achieving a useful clinical workflow.
 The Integrating the Healthcare Enterprise (IHE) initiative layered on top of DICOM (and HL-7) defines profiles to select features from these standards to implement transactions for specific medical imaging interoperability use cases.

 Though always Internet compatible and based on transport over TCP, over time there has been an increasing need to support port 80 HTTP transport to make use easier within the web browser.
 Most recently, a family of DICOM RESTful web services have been defined to allow mobile device friendly access to DICOM objects and services, which include WADO-RS, STOW-RS and QIDO-RS, which together constitute the DICOMweb initiative.

 Derivations

 There are some derivations from the DICOM standard into other application areas.
+These include DICONDE (Digital Imaging and Communication in Nondestructive Evaluation) that was established by ASTM International and DICOS (Digital Imaging and Communication in Security).

+DICONDE

-These include DICONDE (Digital Imaging and Communication in Nondestructive Evaluation) that was established in 2004 as a way for nondestructive testing manufacturers and users to share image data, and DICOS (Digital Imaging and Communication in Security) that was established in 2009 to be used for image sharing in airport security.
+DICONDE was established in 2004 as a way for nondestructive testing manufacturers and users to share image data.
+DICONDE can be used for computed radiography, digital radiography, computed tomography, ultrasonic testing, eddy-current testing, and thermographic testing.
+DICONDE is used worldwide to store, send, and exchange data from nondestructive material testing.
+Unlike DICOM in the medical field, the adoption of DICONDE has been slower due to the lack of regulatory requirements for manufacturer-independent interoperability.
+DICONDE is also gaining importance in the context of Industry 4.0 due to its extensive capabilities for networking systems from different manufacturers.

+DICOS

+DICOS was established in 2009 to be used for image sharing in airport security, cargo scanning, and other security applications.